 The National Organization conducts national fundraising efforts for which cash and in-kind donations are received and shared with the Foundation.
-These funds represent revenues associated with: distributions from national partners, individual donation amounts collected via online and white mail donations, amounts for internal grants, travel, and training scholarships, amounts to fund the Wishmaker® program, and other miscellaneous revenues.
-During the years ended August 31, 2023 and 2022, respectively, the Foundation received \$1,051,203 and \$1,049,059 from these national revenue streams.
+These funds represent revenues associated with: distributions from national partners, individual donation amounts collected via online and white mail donations, amounts for internal grants and other miscellaneous revenues.
+During the years ended August 31, 2024 and 2023, respectively, the Foundation received \$961,737 and \$1,051,203 from these national revenue streams.

 Conversely, the Foundation pays amounts to the National Organization for chapter dues, insurance and other miscellaneous ancillary expenses that the National Organization pays on behalf of the Foundation and for services provided by the National Organization.
-Amount totaling \$635,810 and \$563,934 were paid from the Foundation to the National Organization during the years ended August 31, 2023 and 2022, respectively.
+Amount totaling \$663,426 and \$635,810 were paid from the Foundation to the National Organization during the years ended August 31, 2024 and 2023, respectively.